How can I get more information…

 What happens if there is inclement weather on the day of the opera?

 The Florentine Opera Company does not cancel or reschedule performances, or provide refunds due to inclement weather.
-If you are traveling a longer distance and are worried about the weather, particularly during our winter performance, we encourage you to consider patronizing the hotels on our Diva Discount Card:
+If you are traveling a long distance and are worried about the weather, particularly during our winter performance, we encourage you to consider patronizing the hotels on our Diva Discount Card: